-Residents of Milford, Hambledon, Enton, Busbridge and Loxhill have concerns about the exponential growth of traffic volume using the West-East rural route from the A3 to Cranleigh – the unclassified rural road from Milford crossroads to Cranleigh Crossroads on the A281.
-This roads sees in excess of 3000 vpd using it, despite it being unsuitable for such volumes.
+Residents of Milford, Hambledon, Enton, Busbridge and Loxhill have concerns about the exponential growth of traffic volume using the West-East rural route from the A3 to Cranleigh – the unclassified rural road from Milford Crossroads to Cranleigh Crossroads on the A281.
+This road sees in excess of 5160 vpd using it at Station Lane, and 2700 vpd in the rural sections despite it being unsuitable for such volumes.

-Housing developments have been approved for 3500 homes to the East.
-This is in an area that has no public transport infrastructure.
+Waverley Borough housing developments have been approved for 3500 homes to the East.
+This is in an area that has no viable public transport infrastructure.
 Commuters will be forced to drive to the nearest station at Milford or Witley… or travel to nearest trunk road, the A3 at Milford.

 If 3500 homes creates 7000 employable residents – and 88% commute (Camborne case study) then that will create a conservative estimate of 5000 extra vpd on Markwick and Station Lane.
 That is 166% increase in vehicles trying to access the rail network or the A3 at Milford.

 Our additional concern is that the majority of the Cranleigh amenity tip traffic will be displaced to travelling along Markwick Lane / Salt Lane / Station Lane to Witley Tip.
-It appears the fait a complis presented to us with the closure of the Cranleigh tip (after a rubber stamp consultation) will put yet another pressure on a route that is most certainly unsuitable for extra traffic.
+The potential closure of the Cranleigh tip will put yet another pressure on a route that is most certainly unsuitable for extra traffic.
 Closure also appears short sighted with 3000 new homes expected to be built within 3 miles of the closed Cranleigh Tip.

 Unsuitable for HGVs – ignored